 Bulk data makes it even easier to shine a light on Congress and follow the legislative process.
-So far, House legislation is available in bulk at GPO.gov, floor summaries are available at clerk.House.gov, and the entire US Code is available from the Office of Law Revision Counsel.
+So far, House legislation and bill summaries are available in bulk at GPO.gov, floor summaries are available at clerk.House.gov, available at and the entire US Code is available from the Office of Law Revision Counsel.
 Read more about House leaders’ commitment to bulk data and government transparency here.

 AND MUCH MORE